-3.2 X-ray tests
+188 3.2 X-ray tests

-Counting experiments are performed with an 55 Fe 5.9 keV X-ray source to characterise the ASUs before they are sealed in the $1 \times 1 \text{ m}^2$ prototype.
-A dedicated gaseous chamber with 14 mm drift gap and perforated drift cover has been constructed to measure the response of any of the 1536 ASU channels to true Micromegas signals.
+189 Counting experiments are performed with an 55Fe 5.9 keV X-ray source to characterise the ASUs 190 before they are sealed in the $1 \times 1 \text{ m}^2$ prototype.
+A dedicated gaseous chamber with 14 mm drift 191 gap and perforated drift cover has been constructed to measure the response of any of the 1536 192 ASU channels to true Micromegas signals.

-In a non flammable mixture of $Ar/CF_4/iC_4H{10}$ 95/3/2, 55Fe quanta can convert in the gas mainly by photoelectric effect on an argon atom, resulting on average in 115 or 230 primary electrons depending on the involved atom relaxation processes: fluorescence (escape peak) or Auger cascade (photopeak) [18].
-After drifting, mostly all primary electrons are multiplied in the amplification gap [14].
+In a non flammable mixture of Ar/CF4/iC4H10 95/3/2, 55Fe quanta can convert in the gas 193 mainly by photoelectric effect on an argon atom, resulting on average in 115 or 230 primary elec-194 trons depending on the involved atom relaxation process: fluorescence (escape peak) or Auger 195 cascade (photopeak) [21].
+After drifting, mostly all primary electrons are multiplied in the ampli-196 fication gap [17].
 If above threshold, the pad signal is recorded as a hit in the chip memory.
-The counting rate was measured for various sets of experimental parameters (thresholds, mesh voltage and pad position).
-Each run lasted 60 s and the drift field was set to 300 V/cm which correspond to the local maximum of the drift velocity in the gas mixture used.
-Results are presented and discussed in the following sections.
+The 197 counting rate was measured for various sets of experimental parameters (thresholds, mesh voltage 198 and pad position).
+Each run lasted 60 s and the drift field was set to 300 V/cm which corresponds 199 to the local maximum of the drift velocity in the gas mixture used.
+Results are presented and 200 discussed in the following sections.
+201

-3.2.1 Threshold scans
+202 3.2.1 Threshold scans

-The gas gain curve is deduced from measurements of the counting rate R versus threshold t at various mesh voltages and inputs from the electronic calibration (shaper gains).
-Low threshold scans were performed at voltages between 300 and 350 V. At a drift field of 300 V/cm, the average spread of a point-like cloud of electrons (from photoelectric conversion) at the mesh is $\sim 230 \,\mu$ m in the direction transverse to the field and ~ 2 ns in time [19].
-With the source collimated to the centre of a pad, most primary electrons are collected on one pad.
-For simplicity all other pads were electronically disabled.
+The gas gain curve is deduced from measurements of the counting rate R versus threshold t at var-203 ious mesh voltages and using inputs from the electronic calibration (shaper gains).
+Low threshold 204 scans were performed at voltages between 300 and 350 V. At a drift field of 300 V/cm, the average 205 spread of a point-like cloud of electrons (from photoelectric conversion) at the mesh is $\sim 230 \,\mu m$ 206 in the direction transverse to the field and $\sim 2 \text{ ns}$ in time [22].
+With the source collimated to the 207 centre of a pad, most primary electrons are collected on one pad.
+For simplicity all other pads were 208 electronically disabled.
 The results are shown in Figure 5.
-Each R(t) trend is well described by the sum of two sigmoid functions accounting for the photopeak and the escape peak:
+Each R(t) trend is well described by the 209 sum of two sigmoid functions accounting for the photopeak and the escape peak: 210 where the parameters (p_0, p_3) are the rates at zero threshold, (p_1, p_4) the inflexion thresholds at the peak maxima and (p_2, p_5) are proportional to the peak widths.
+In order to reduce the number of parameters fitted to the data points, the following approximations between photopeak and escape peak are used: